 I do have this Zucchini Ricotta Quiche Recipe on the blog, but…let’s just say it’s not exactly light.
 Also?
 I have been avoiding dairy lately since the babe is sensitive.

-So I set out to create a dairy-free, healthified quiche that could be frozen and served as a meal prep…meal.
+So I set out to create a dairy-free, healthified make ahead quiche that could be frozen.
 Because actually, this make ahead quiche recipe is perfect for any meal of the day; breakfast, brunch, lunch OR dinner!

 Make ahead quiche